Always LEAVE NO TRACE.

 Once you reach Charlies Lake, you have all kinds of amazing views, especially in Autumn.
 The narrow lake spans just under 1km in length and under 200m at its widest point.
 It has a few access points, via scenic rock outcrops on its northern shoreline.
 A popular look-off/swimming access point forms a natural amphitheater atmosphere, complete with all-natural seating (Say hi to Charlie while you’re there).
 Heading clockwise around the lake you’ll encounter steep, elevated vistas along much of the Northern shoreline.

 A Backcountry Loop

-The trail loops around the entire lake, but becomes more difficult to follow on the far side.
+The trail loops around the entire lake, but becomes more difficult to follow on the far (south) side.
 The log crossing where the lake narrows can also be a bit of a challenge.
 I recommend using a GPS/phone with the map I’ve created as a reference since it’s very easy to get off the correct path and onto other ones.
-On the far side of the lake are an abandoned cabin (in disrepair/unsafe), numerous large granite embankments and streams.

 On the far (South) side of the lake are an abandoned cabin (in disrepair/unsafe), granite embankments, streams and old-growth trees.
 These huge trees are sparsely hidden and often take you by surprise.
 They stand in stark contrast to neighbouring trees and to much of Nova Scotia’s forests where you’re unlikely to see trees this size due to decades of clearcutting.